acgetchell/CDT-plusplus/README.md

 # sudo apt-get install libcgal-dev
 ~~~

-Then, download this source code (clone this repo from GitHub or grab a zipped archive [here][17]) and run the following commands in the top-level directory:
+This project uses a separate build directory.
+Thus, download this source code (clone this repo from GitHub or grab a zipped archive [here][17]) and run the following commands in the top-level directory:

 ~~~
+# mkdir build
+# cd build
-# cmake .
+# cmake ..
 # make
 ~~~